Kristi Yamaguchi: Politics

 Yamaguchi identifies as a conservative Republican; yet, she stated in 2009 that she appreciated then-president Barack Obama as a "decision-maker", nonetheless criticizing in the same interview the state of the economy under his leadership.

 In April 2024, Yamaguchi attended the state dinner for Japan hosted by Democratic president Joe Biden.
 Yamaguchi backed Biden during the 2020 presidential election.

+Personal life

+On July 8, 2000, Yamaguchi married Bret Hedican, a professional ice hockey player she met at the 1992 Winter Olympics when he played for Team USA.
+After their wedding, Yamaguchi and Hedican resided in Raleigh, North Carolina, where Hedican played for the Carolina Hurricanes.
+They share two daughters: Keara and Emma.
+Yamaguchi and Hedican separated in 2023 and divorced in 2025.